smastrom/react-rating/README.md

 };
 ```

-Then, disable any style you want to replace via props, so that no variables or classes for that specific style will be generated/injected:
+2. Disable any style you want to replace via props, so that no variables or classes for that specific style will be generated/injected:

 ```jsx
 <Rating